codurance/site/_posts/2016-08-22-the-java-synchronisers.md

 Threads communication happens primarily by sharing access to fields and objects.
 Although extremely efficient, this form of communication is prone to errors such as [thread interference](https://docs.oracle.com/javase/tutorial/essential/concurrency/interfere.html) and [memory consistency](https://docs.oracle.com/javase/tutorial/essential/concurrency/memconsist.html).
 Synchronization is a tool that helps to prevent such errors.

 However, synchronization does not come for free and can introduce latency when accessing a lock or object that is currently being held by another thread.
-The waiting thread cannot use that object until the other thread releases the object.
+The waiting thread cannot use that object until the other thread releases the lock on the  object.
 This condition is known as thread contention.
+It may also lead to deadlocks and livelocks.

 In this post, we will explore the different options that Java provides to deal with threads synchronization.